-The Church’s Ministry with Dementia Online Teaching Series Returns!
+The Church’s Ministry with Dementia Online Teaching Series Returns for a Third Cohort!

 By Scott Hughes

 After two successful cohorts, Discipleship Ministries is thrilled to announce the third cohort for The Church’s Ministry with Dementia.
 This online teaching series is for church leaders looking to grow discipleship by engaging with families whose loved ones are living with dementia and other forms of care ministries.

 In this three-month online cohort, participants will read the book Ministry with the Forgotten: Dementia through a Spiritual Lens.
 (Be sure to take advantage of Cokesbury's discounted pricing and purchase your copy before you start the course.
 Click here to get your copy!)

 Participants will have the opportunity to engage in reflective questions and journal their reflections about ministry with those who are living with dementia and the caregivers of those individuals.

 Additionally, we’re excited that retired Bishop Ken Carder has agreed to participate in three live webinars to answer participants’ questions and offer reflections.
 Through this course, participants will also hear how other churches are wrestling with the opportunities and challenges of ministry with those living with dementia.